gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - Config line for our parameters is commented.
 We will need to uncomment.
   - Delete # at the beginning of the line:
   - You may either edit the file **or** copy/paste the below command at $ prompt.
-  - You can edit the file in many ways, such as "vi".
+  - You can edit the file in many ways, such as "vi" or "nano".
 Do it using your favorite method.
+  - sudo user privilege is required to edit /etc/ansible/ansible.cfg file.
-  - Below, it is done through "sed" command; If you prefer to follow the belwo "sed" method, simply copy/paste from Ubuntu $ prompt, on Ansible server.
+  - Below, it is done through "sed" command; If you prefer to follow the below "sed" method, simply copy/paste from Ubuntu $ prompt, on Ansible server.

 ```
 sudo sed -i s/"#inventory      = \/etc\/ansible\/hosts"/"inventory      = \/etc\/ansible\/hosts"/g /etc/ansible/ansible.cfg